I always feel better after relaxing or exercising in nature.

 - If I’m having a “good day” with minimal vertigo symptoms, I like to exercise outside but I often bring my cane or a walking stick for balance on uneven surfaces and hiking trails.

-- If I’m having a “bad day,” just sitting quietly in the freshness of the outdoors soothes me and relaxes my nervous system.
+- If I’m having a “bad day,” just sitting quietly in the freshness of the outdoors soothes me and relaxes me.

 From hiking in nature to sitting on the front porch, nature has a lot to offer us to support our well-being, regardless of our level of mobility.